You are here: Home > Program in Cellular Regulation and Metabolism

 Director: Alan G. Hinnebusch, PhD

-The seven investigators in this program, all belonging to the Laboratory of Gene Regulation and Development (LGRD), share a common interest in using genetically tractable model organisms and a combination of genetics, biochemistry, cell biology, and structural biology to elucidate the molecular basis of processes of fundamental importance in cell biology or animal development.
+The seven investigators in this program, all belonging to the Laboratory of Gene Regulation and Development (LGRD) (LGRD), share a common interest in using genetically tractable model organisms and a combination of genetics, biochemistry, cell biology, and structural biology to elucidate the molecular basis of processes fundamentally important in cell biology or animal development.
 Three groups employ yeast as a model system, with two studying molecular mechanisms of transcriptional and translational control of gene expression in budding yeast, and a third studying transposition of mobile elements in fission yeast.
 Two groups employ the fruit fly Drosophila to investigate development and function of neural circuits, including synaptic specificity in the visual system and assembly and growth of synapses at the neuromuscular junction.
-The anuran Xenopus laevis serves as a model system for the work of the remaining two groups, one focusing on spindle assembly and chromosome segregation and the roles of covalent protein modification by SUMO in regulating these events, and the other on transcriptional programming during the postembryonic formation of adult stem cells.
+The anuran Xenopus laevis serves as a model system for the work of the remaining two groups, one of whom focuses on spindle assembly and chromosome segregation and the roles of covalent protein modification by SUMO in regulating these events, and the other on transcriptional programming during the postembryonic formation of adult stem cells.